 Antisemitism View More »

-|2||After reviewing the definition, have students share their thoughts about whether antisemitism is primarily a problem of the past or if they think it is also a concern today.
-Invite students to share examples of antisemitism that they are aware of in their own communities or on a national and/or international level.
-If students have ever encountered or witnessed words or actions that they would describe as antisemitic, have them explain what happened and how they and/or others responded.|
+|2||The following quote from scholar and Holocaust survivor, Elie Wiesel, is posted: “Once I thought that antisemitism had ended; today it is clear to me that it will probably never end.”
+Students react to the quote.
+They share examples of antisemitism that they are aware of in their own communities or on a national or international level.
+If students have ever encountered words or actions that they would describe as antisemitic, they explain what happened and how they and/or others responded.|